The Award of Honour

 The Master's Medal

 Awarded to any person in aviation, at any time, for an act or other achievement in aviation considered worthy of the Medal, as soon as the facts of the event are clear.
-This is intended to be an immediate award, made at the discretion of the Master and on the advice of the Trophies and Awards Committee
+This is intended to be an immediate award, made at the discretion of the Master.
+It is done so on the advice of the Trophies and Awards Committee, after careful consideration and due diligence.

 The Hugh Gordon-Burge Memorial Award